-You'll also see the color of your highest-sorted role in the users list as well:
+You'll also see the color of your highest-sorted role in the user's list as well:

 Part Two: Role Hierarchies

-In addition to looking pretty, roles offer a very structured way to delegate permissions to users, and establish anything from a multi-tiered public server admin system, to a trusted buddy in your private server helping out here and there.
+In addition to looking pretty, roles offer a very structured way to delegate permissions to users and establish anything from a multi-tiered public server admin system to a trusted buddy in your private server helping out here and there.

 Role Linear Hierarchy:

-Roles now follow a linear hierarchy.
+The blurple arrow is your highest role; roles now follow a linear hierarchy.
 In simpler terms, the "metaphorical totem pole" is now a bit more literal in practice.

-This permission allows a role to add roles beneath them, then edit them accordingly.
+This permission allows a role to create new roles beneath them, then edit them accordingly.
 Keep in mind that this role comes 2nd to the Administrator role, and although you can add, edit, and assign new roles to users, you still can't edit your role and roles above yours.
 Additionally, you can only assign permissions that you have to roles under you.
 If your role doesn't have banning members enabled, you can't let other users ban them either.
 Duh.